elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 ## `if` and `unless`

-Besides `case` and `cond`, Elixir also provides the macros `if/2` and `unless/2` which are useful when you need to check for just one condition:
+Besides `case` and `cond`, Elixir also provides the macros `if/2` and `unless/2` which are useful when you need to check for only one condition:

 ```iex
 iex> if true do